anujavk/restaurant-website/README.md

 # Restaurant Website - React e-commerce app

-This is an ecommerce website built using React with firebase to store data\
+This is an ecommerce website built using ReactJS with firebase to store data\
 A demo for the Website App is available [here](https://anujavk.github.io/restaurant-website/).\
 The app is responsive (suitable for different screen sizes - phone, tablet, etc.)!
 ![restaurant](restro-demo.gif "restaurant")